 Will road users be able to pull in and give way for emergency vehicles?

-Yes emergency services have been advised of the changes and also as the cycle lanes are only painted lines, vehicles can move out of the way of emergency service vehicles if necessary.
+Yes, emergency services were advised of the changes and also as the cycle lanes are only painted lines, vehicles can move out of the way of emergency service vehicles if necessary.

 I hope that any measures you do implement will make better use of the Common.
 It would be much more pleasant to walk and cycle along the Common, rather than alongside these busy roads, so perhaps you could ensure better provision parallel to The Avenue.

 In February this year, the council undertook an extensive consultation exercise on proposals to improve leisure cycling routes on Southampton Common as part of improvements to Lover’s Walk.
-The consultation achieved 283 customer responses with the majority agreeing with the council's commitment to its green charter to encourage sustainable travel and improve air quality in the city.
-The council is now progressing this scheme of work and is currently working through the legal process via a planning application.
+The consultation achieved 283 customer responses with the majority agreeing with the council's commitment to its Green City Charter to encourage sustainable travel and improve air quality in the city.
+The council is now progressing this scheme of work.
 It is considered though that the two schemes will complement each other.